-Fire insurance is a type of insurance coverage that is typically included in your homeowners insurance policy and covers the costs of damages to your property due to a fire.
-This coverage also includes your personal belongings and any expenses for lodging and meals above and beyond your normal living expenses, up to the policy limits.
-As part of your homeowners policy, it's subject to the same deductible and coverage limits as the rest of your policy.
+Fire insurance is a type of coverage that is often included in your homeowner's policy.
+It covers the costs of damage to your property due to a fire.
+It also includes your personal belongings and expenses for lodging and meals above and beyond your normal living expenses, up to your policy limits.
+It's subject to the same deductible and coverage limits as the rest of your policy.

-Any detached structures located on your property such as any sheds, fences, or detached garages are also covered by most homeowners insurance policies.
-Some policies will also help pay for landscaping costs such as damage to trees and shrubs.
+Any detached structures on your land, such as sheds, fences, or detached garages, are often covered as well.
+Some policies will also help pay for landscaping costs, such as damage to trees and shrubs.

-Your landlord's insurance will cover the costs of any property damage from a fire if you live in a rental home.
+Your landlord's insurance will cover the costs of property damage from a fire if you live in a rental home.
 But you're still on the hook for your personal possessions.
-To cover those, you'll need a renters insurance policy.
+You'll need renters insurance to cover those losses.

 How Fire Insurance Works

-In the event of a fire on your property, you'll need to file a claim with your insurance company in order to get damages covered.
-Be sure to take pictures of all damaged property in order to document everything for your claim.
+You must file a claim with your insurer to get damages covered in the event of a fire on your property.
+Be sure to take pictures of all damage to document your claim.
 The company will send a claims adjuster to your house to assess the damage.
-Verify their identity when they arrive—as scams are not uncommon—and walk the adjuster through your property to make sure they see everything.
+Check their identity when they arrive, because scams do happen.
+Walk with them through your property to make sure they see everything.

-When you receive an estimate from your insurer, be careful to review everything and compare it to your policy to make sure it matches the coverage you paid for.
+Review the estimate when you receive it from your insurer.
+Compare it to your policy terms to make sure it matches what you paid for.

 What Does Fire Insurance Not Cover?

-You can purchase additional fire insurance above and beyond your homeowners policy to cover damages that your standard homeowners policy does not.
+You can purchase extra fire insurance above and beyond your homeowner's policy to cover damages that your standard policy does not.